 UWL’s Beighley Leth earns high finish in virtual competition

 Beighley Leth is such a good salesperson, she can sell a computer to, well, a computer.

-Leth, now a senior marketing major at UW-La Crosse, placed 36th out of more than 1,300 college students worldwide in the Spring 2020 RNMKRS Virtual Sales Competition in April.
+Leth, now a senior, placed 36th out of more than 1,300 college students worldwide in the Spring 2020 RNMKRS Virtual Sales Competition in April.

 The competition challenged students to use all the people skills and marketing tactics at their disposal to persuade artificial intelligence buyer named Alex to purchase a batch of new Dell laptops for his organization, a fictional police department.

 While the competition was held virtually, Leth hardly phoned it in.
 To the contrary — she studied the features of Dell’s computers and the needs of the police department she was selling to, and then executed her plan better than nearly everyone else.

 “It was a really proud moment,” she says.
 “I had been talking to a few of my classmates, asking how it went and what they got for scores.
 I noticed mine was pretty high compared to most of theirs and started to have a feeling I might have ranked.
 When I heard my name get called over the Zoom chat, I was freaking out.”